castleproject/Core/README.md

 * `FEATURE_TEST_COM` - enables COM Interop tests.
 * `FEATURE_TEST_PEVERIFY` - enables verification of dynamic assemblies using PEVerify during tests.
 (Only defined on Windows builds since Windows is currently the only platform where PEVerify is available.)
 * `FEATURE_TEST_SERILOGINTEGRATION` - enables Serilog intergration tests.

-The `__MonoCS__` symbol is used only in unit tests when compiled on Mono to work around Mono defects and limitations, however we are moving away from platform specific symbols as much as possible.